Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 In GFXBench tests based on modern low-level, high-efficiency APIs (Metal/OpenGL and Vulkan), the phone again performs well, albeit below the most powerful smartphones this year.

-To check the graphics performance on a day-to-day basis, I have tested several demanding 3D games — Real Racing 3, Asphalt 9 and Call of Duty Mobile .
+To check the graphics performance on a daily basis, I have tested several demanding 3D games — Real Racing 3, Asphalt 9 and Call of Duty Mobile.

 Games get a stable rate of around 60 FPS in Asphalt 9 and in Call of Duty, and 90 FPS in Real Racing 3.
 These are good values, in line with what we see in other high-end smartphones.